pelillian/Keep-to-Bear/README.md

 - Then import all the html files into Bear (File -> Import Notes), checking "Keep original dates" and "Use file name as title".

 If you use the pound (#) character in your notes, Bear might pick it up as a tag.
-You can go through these and wrap them in backticks (\`) so they won't get added as tags.
+You can go through these and wrap them in backticks (\`) so they won't get added as tags (For me this was easier to do once everything was already imported to Bear).